Do you remember your first time?

-It shined the spotlight for the many good of my life, taught me how to say my dreams outloud, then connect to the voice of my Intuition to take the next steps to achieve them.
+It shined the spotlight for the many good of my life, connected me with amazing folks, taught me how to say my dreams outloud, then connect to the voice of my Intuition to take the next steps to achieve them.

-I love cheese still, and still soothe myself with something frothy and creamy and caffeinated when I’m feeling overwhelmed.
-Money – or the lack of it after 17 months of unpaid sabbatical – is still knocking on my consciousness, but what’s not happening is my former devastating and clinging fear that I’m going to lose it all.
+I love pizza still, and still soothe myself with something frothy and creamy and caffeinated when I’m feeling overwhelmed.
+Money – or the lack of it after 17 months of unpaid sabbatical – is still knocking on my consciousness, but what’s not happening is my former devastating and clinging fear that I’m going to lose it all and be rudderless.

 The Twist Yoga crew would love to help you.
-They’re pretty great people by this point, because after all this, I now sense nearly right away that a potential employee is a healthy one.
+They’re pretty great people by this point, because after all this, I now sense nearly right away when an employee candidate is a healthy one.

 Please, come to a class.

-After you arrive, it all starts with a deep breath, and your willingness to connect to your body, and re-write the story about discomfort you may encounter.
+After you arrive, it all starts with a deep breath, your willingness to connect to your body and re-write the story about discomfort you may encounter.

 Feeling is the path to healing.
 And we’re honored to get to walk with you for however long of a time you want.